-

 Napoleon III coins are a series of gold coins struck during the reign of Emperor Napoleon III of France.
-They’re often confused with Napoleon gold coins which were minted during the reign of Napoleon Bonaparte.
+They’re often confused with Napoleon gold coins, which were minted during the reign of Napoleon Bonaparte.

 The 1st Napoleon gold coins were introduced in 1803 during the reign of Napoleon Bonaparte.
 They were issued until his downfall in 1814.